This Mother’s Day I write in praise not only of my mother, whom I can never praise enough, and of mothers in general, but of mothering itself.

-My point is not to usurp Mother’s Day for men, nor imply that men and women should be the same.
+My point is not to usurp Mother’s Day for men, nor imply that men and women should nurture in the same way.
 This is not a brief for unisex parenting.
 But it is to argue that we all must strive to practice, after our own fashion, what are too often mischaracterized as exclusively feminine virtues, such as nurturing, caring, gentleness, kindness, and compassion.
 These ideals are qualities that all disciples of Christ should seek.

 And perhaps men need reminding more than women of the virtues often eulogized on Mother’s Day.
 Perhaps men need to feel a measure of the inadequacy and even guilt that some women feel on this Sunday

-After all, scripture specifically calls out “the nature and disposition of almost all men. . . to exercise unrighteous dominion” and then proffers, as an antidote to the improper exercise of priesthood power, virtues such as long-suffering, gentleness, meekness, love-unfeigned, and kindness (see D&C 121:39-42).
+After all, scripture specifically calls out “the nature and disposition of almost all men . . . to exercise unrighteous dominion” and then proffers, as an antidote to the improper exercise of priesthood power, “motherly” virtues such as long-suffering, gentleness, meekness, love-unfeigned, and kindness (see D&C 121:39-42).
 Men cannot dismiss these virtues just because they are traditionally feminine.